 GLOUCESTERSHIRE GATEWAY TRUST

-The Westmorland Family and Gloucestershire Gateway Trust came together thanks largely to the Trust’s CEO, Mark Gale.
-Mark approached The Westmorland Family with the idea of creating a motorway service area on the land they had acquired with the help of the Tudor Trust and Summerfield Trust.
+Westmorland and Gloucestershire Gateway Trust came together thanks largely to the Trust’s CEO, Mark Gale.
+Mark approached Westmorland with the idea of creating a motorway service area on the land they had acquired with the help of the Tudor Trust and Summerfield Trust.
 Mark Gale and the Trust’s team were dedicated to the idea of a partnership between business and charity that would provide sustainable income and vital jobs for the local communities they worked within.

 The partnership between business and charity was formed to bring the project forward, with the Trust becoming a registered charity in 2011.
 The partnership enables us to donate a percentage of our sales, excluding fuel, each year back into the community.
 However, it is not just about charitable donations; it is a more fundamental way of connecting business and community for the benefit of both.